jessesquires/jessesquires.com/_posts/2014-06-25-apples-to-apples.md

 #### Swift Labs at WWDC

 The Apple engineers hanging out in the Swift Labs at WWDC were interested in these benchmarks and were somewhat surprised to see them.
 Unfortunately, the engineers that I spoke with did not have an explanation for why we were seeing these results.
-We filed Radar #17201160, noting the points above.
+We filed Radar #17201160, noting most of the points above.

 Additionally, I asked what the best practices are with regard to using <code>-Ofast</code>.
 They recommended the following approach: (1) profile your app to find out where it is slow, (2) extract this slow code into a separate module/framework, (3) very thoroughly test this framework, and then (4) compile the framework using <code>-Ofast</code> and link it to your app.